 The American Heritage Dictionary (2000 ed.) defines the word affirmation in part as “something declared to be true; a positive statement or judgment.”
 Creating positive affirmations means creating positive statements that you believe to be true.
 Affirmations are a great tool to use on a fertility journey.
 They can help you turn your outlook when dealing with fertility issues from one of despair and hopelessness to that of confidence, hopefulness and even peace.
 By repeating affirmations throughout your day, you will find they help to reduce stress, improve general well-being through relaxation and your outlook on life, and can dramatically shift your mood and the way you see things.

 Step 1: Identify your negative self-talk and beliefs

 Physically write them down on paper.
 Fold a piece of lined paper in half lengthwise, and then unfold it.
 Down the left side, write a list of the self-limiting statements you’ve been thinking and saying.
 Stick to one topic or personal issue at a time.
 Write everything that comes to mind on the topic.
-Try not to think, just be spontaneous.
-Then spend a few days listening closely to yourself, to what you’re saying, thinking.
+Try not to think; just be spontaneous.
+Then spend a few days listening closely to yourself, to what you’re saying or thinking.
 Each time a negative self-talk statement comes up add it to your list.
 As you empty out negative thoughts, you allow room for the positive!